This is the story of Senstone told by company’s founder and CEO Nazar Fedorchuk.

 At that time I worked at the US Department of Justice.
 My job required a creative approach, so I worked outside the office a lot.
 I often went on walks to the park nearby to sort out my mind.
 These “creative hikes” have led me to many great ideas, but there was just one problem – there was no convenient way to write them down.
 Moreover, I could never keep all the different small things, like ideas or tasks, in my mind, although many of them could be very important.
 I had a “gallery” of stickers, sheets, e-mails, and reminders in my phone – and somehow it didn’t work.
 And if only I were the only one irritated by it; my former co-workers weren’t fond of it as well.”

-That’s when I realized: there’s a need for a sensitive voice recording tracker; something simple and straightforward, something that would conveniently capture thoughts and life experiences on the go.
+That’s when I realized: there’s a need for a small yet smart voice recorder; something simple and straightforward, something that would conveniently capture thoughts and life experiences on the go.

 The idea started as simple reminder button that evolved to the voice recording device with quite a few functions.